-Click here to see a pdf of one of mine.
-This one sheet led to multiple requests for proposal and full manuscripts.
+Click here to see an example of a fiction one sheet.
+Click here to see an example of a nonfiction one sheet.
+Both of these led to multiple requests for proposal and full manuscripts.
 To answer your question, no, it’s not been published.
 I sent it out too soon and killed my chances—but that’s fodder for a future post!

 There are three basic components of a one sheet—the project blurb, specifics about the project and the author’s bio—including a picture and contact info.
 We’ll take each component individually and explain what’s included.

 For this section think back cover copy.
 This is NOT the place for a synopsis.
 You want this section to read like the blurb on the back cover of a book.

 This is where you give some of the details and they’re slightly different for fiction and non-fiction.

 - Manuscript Length – this doesn't have to be an exact word count, just an approximation.